Skip to main content

 Camden, NJ 08104

-The Philadelphia VA Medical Center provides health care to Veterans living in America’s fifth-largest metropolitan area, including Southern New Jersey.
+The Philadelphia VA Medical Center provides health care to Veterans living in Philadelphia and Southern New Jersey.
 This facility serves as an acute referral center for VA health care facilities in eastern Pennsylvania, Delaware and Southern New Jersey.
 The location is as follows:

 3900 Woodland Avenue